-It was widely recognised that the AR-DRG system was not the ideal classification system to use for ABF of mental health care as diagnosis is not always the most important cost driver in the sector.
+It was widely recognised that the AR-DRG system was not the ideal classification system to use for ABF for mental health care as diagnosis is not always the most important cost driver in the sector.
 In 2012, the Pricing Authority determined that a new mental health classification would be developed for mental health services in Australia.
 Such a classification would improve cost prediction and support new models of care that are being implemented in states and territories.

-The AMHCC Version 1.0 was developed to provide more accurate and consistent data about the services provided across different mental health care settings.
+The Australian Mental Health Care Classification (AMHCC) Version 1.0 was developed to provide more accurate and consistent data about the services provided across different mental health care settings.
 The AMHCC is a clinically relevant classification that better explains resource consumption (cost) at the consumer level.
 It has the potential to support integrated service delivery by providing data across different service settings and health services.

-It is important to remember that the AMHCC can be applied to services not currently eligible for Commonwealth funding under the NHRA and IHPA's Pricing Framework.
-For example, child and adolescent community mental health services are not currently considered as in scope public hospital service under the NHRA.
-Services that are currently not included in the AMHCC may still be reported through the Activity Based Funding Mental Health Care National Best Endeavours Data Set so that they may be considered for inclusion in future iterations of the AMHCC.
+It is important to remember that the AMHCC can be applied to services not currently eligible for Commonwealth funding under the NHRA and IHACPA's Pricing Framework for Australian Public Hospital Services.
+Services that are currently not included in the AMHCC may still be reported through the Activity based funding: Mental health care national best endeavours data set so that they may be considered for inclusion in future iterations of the AMHCC.